mkmahmud/to-do/README.md

-# Thiis a simple To Do list
+# This a simple To Do list

-Simple To Do list
+### Technology
+- HTML
+- CSS
+- JavaScript